-1. The Regulations imposing provisional or definitive anti-dumping or countervailing duties and the decisions to accept undertakings shall be subject to review where warranted.
-Such review may be held either at the request of a Member State or on the initiative of the Commission of if any interested party so requests and submits positive information substantiating the need for review.
-Such requests shall be addressed either to a Member State or to the Commission.
-A Member State receiving any such request shall inform the Commission, which shall notify the other Member States.
-Where the Commission receives the request, it shall inform the Member States.
+1. Regulations imposing anti-dumping or countervailing duties and decisions to accept undertakings shall be subject to review, in whole or in part, where warranted.

-2. Where, after consultation, it becomes apparent that review is warranted, the proceedings shall be re-opened in accordance with Article 7, where the circumstances so require.
-Such re-opening shall not per se affect the measures in operation.
+Such review may be held either at the request of a Member State or on the initiative of the Commission.
+A review shall also be held where an interested party so requests and submits evidence of changed circumstances sufficient to justify the need for such review, provided that at least one year has elapsed since the conclusion of the investigation.
+Such requests shall be addressed to the Commission which shall inform the Member States.

-3. Where warranted by the review, carried out either with or without re-opening of the proceeding, the measures shall be amended, repealed or annulled by the Community institution competent for their introduction.
+- 2. Where, after consultation, it becomes apparent that review is warranted, the investigation shall be re-opened in accordance with Article 7, where the circumstances so require.
+Such re-opening shall not per se affect the measures in operation. - 3.
+Where warranted by the review, carried out either with or without re-opening of the investigation, the measures shall be amended, repealed or annulled by the Community institution competent for their introduction.
 However, where measures have been taken under the transitional provisions of an Act of Accession the Commission shall itself amend, repeal or annul them and shall report this to the Council; the latter may, acting by a qualified majority, decide that different action be taken.